 Google Home can even increase or decrease the amount of lighting in your home without you having to get up and do it manually.

-Just plug in your Google home to a smart plug like these, use the app to sync it to your light(s) and you’re set.
+Just plug in your Google home to a smart plug, use the app to sync it to your light(s) and you’re set.

 Stream Media: If you own a Google Chromecast, you can ask Google Home to stream YouTube and even specific videos.